Conversion tracking options

 https://DOMAIN/pb/?vid=REPLACE&p=REPLACE&tx=REPLACE&rev=REPLACE

-When you pass data like this, we will find that VID/user, then find the most recent hit ID for that page ID, or page that has that Product ID configured.
+When you pass data like this, we will find that VID/user, then find the most recent hit ID for that page ID.

 Using Visitor ID vs Hit ID